 When you think of exotic diving destinations, chances are it’s not the ice-choked polar regions that spring to mind.
 But, experienced scuba divers will be well-aware that cold-water locations can be every bit as exciting as their tropical counterparts.
 And, the Arctic and Antarctica represent the epitome of cold-water diving.
 Delivering unique conditions and wildlife, and one-of-a-kind scenery, these isolated frontiers are the ultimate bucket-list destinations for experienced scuba divers.

 It goes without saying that diving in the frigid waters of the Arctic and Antarctica is not for the uninitiated.
-So, to help you understand what’s involved in a polar diving experience, and what’s required from the divers themselves, we’ve created this brief introduction to cold-water diving.
+So, to help you understand what’s involved in a polar diving experience, and what’s required from the divers themselves, ZuBlu's travel team have put together an introduction to cold-water diving.

 Polar diving vs ice diving